 Contains historical memorabilia reflecting Fred Waring’s nearly seventy-year career as a choral conductor and entertainer.
 Waring entertained audiences throughout the world on stage, radio, television, records, and in motion pictures.

-Multimedia archive of Emerson student works on Afro-American history and culture.
-Topics covered by Emerson students include Police Use of Excessive Force, Hunger in Boston, Marijuana Legalization in Massachusetts, and the 2018 Midterm Election.
-Updated every semester.
+A curated website of multimedia materials relevant to Africana history and culture.
+The site is dedicated to the era of President M. Lee Pelton, Emerson's first African American President from 2011-2021.
+It hosts writings, videos, and live performances by Emerson students, faculty, and guests.
+Among the materials archived are documents of policies of racial inclusion initiated under the Pelton Administration.
+It also includes student reports on Police Use of Excessive Force, Hunger in Boston, Marijuana Legalization in Massachusetts, and the 2018 National Midterm Elections.
+The website was updated periodically until the closing edition in January 2022.
 Reports and video clips were produced by the students of HI203 – Social Movements, HI211 – African American History, and JR300 – History of the Alternative Press.
-The archive also features performances to commemorate the 1964 Civil Rights Act by spoken word artists Janae Johnson and Professor Lyrical; humorist Jimmy Tingle; singers Alexi Paraschos and Thea Hopkins, and a tribute speech by Emerson President M. Lee Pelton.
-The archive contains the reflections of faculty on topics in Africana history.
+The video archive contains live performances in commemoration of the 1954 Brown vs. Board of Education case and the 1964 Civil Rights Act.
+Among the performers were spoken word artists Janae Johnson and Professor Lyrical; humorist Jimmy Tingle; singers Alexi Paraschos and Thea Hopkins.
+The archive contains the works of faculty on topics in Africana history.
 Victory Stride was published in 2014 by Emerson College Associate Professor of American Studies Roger House.

 Links to Open Vault, which provides online access to unique and historically important content produced by WGBH for individual and classroom learning.
 The ever-expanding site contains video excerpts, original interviews, and searchable transcripts.